All our courses are offered in an environment where individual success is the focus.

 - developed new mathematics teacher learning in schools and the STEM agenda

-- the Early Learning STEM Australia project cataloguing STEM Apps on iPads for very young children (Department of Education, Skills and Employment, Government of Australia, Canberra) (contact Professor Nicola Yelland).
+- the Early Learning STEM Australia project cataloguing STEM Apps on iPads for very young children (Department of Education, Government of Australia, Canberra) (contact Professor Nicola Yelland).

 Our practice-integrated learning activities present a rich range of experiences and environments to engage students with practitioners, industry professionals, and in workplace and community settings.
 This style of learning is offered to students in all of the University’s undergraduate courses.